School’s out for summer! ☀️

 Get ready for a scavenging adventure this summer!
 Create a list of exciting finds for your little explorers, from different coloured leaves, interesting shaped rocks or even specific types of flowers.
 It’s a fun way for kids to get some fresh air, learn about the world around them and maybe even discover a hidden habitat.

 Catch a family favourite flick under the stars!
 Lucky for fans of movie magic, lots of places around the UK are hosting outdoor movie nights throughout the summer.
-Cosy up on the grass at Screen on the Canal in Kings Cross, relax by the water at Summer By The River in Southbank or head south of the river for Vauxhall Summer Screen.
+Cosy up on the grass at Everyman on the Canal in Kings Cross, relax by the water at

 Looking for a free way to cool off the whole family on a scorcher?
 Splash parks are the answer!
 Many towns and cities have these awesome play areas with fountains, sprinklers and spray guns guaranteed to bring squeals and laughter.
-Lather up the sunscreen and get ready for a wet and wild adventure!
+Apply your sunscreen and get ready for a wet and wild adventure!
 Remember to check your local listings for opening hours and any splash park rules.

-As the sun sets it’s time to discover the mysteries of the unique!
+As the sun sets, it’s time to discover the mysteries of the night sky!
 Kids will be amazed by the countless twinkling stars and using helpful